 Some casinos and online poker sites allow players to put additional actions into the game before the cards are dealt, like adding single or multiple additional blinds (at least twice the big blind amount) called straddles and table-wide bets called antes.

 In standard games, there is only one small and one big blind, and first person to act before the flop is the early position player.
 After the flop is dealt, the action starts from the small blind position.

 When you act later, you get more information from your opponents’ actions.
 You will be able to use the advantages or have the disadvantages of each different position for all the consecutive streets of a hand.

 After the river betting round is the showdown, where players show their cards, and the winner of the hand is established by hand rankings.
-Again, you must use 2 out of your 4 holecards and 3 from the board to make your hand.
-Never forget that.
+Always remember: you must use 2 out of your 4 holecards and 3 from the board to make your hand.